boostorg/redis/README.md

 containers.
 The same reasoning also applies to sets e.g. `SMEMBERS` and other data structures in general.

-## Examples

-These examples demonstrate what has been discussed so far.

-* intro.cpp: The Aedis hello-world program.
-Sends one command and quits the connection.
-* intro_tls.cpp: Same as intro.cpp but over TLS.
-* intro_sync.cpp: Shows how to use the connection class synchronously.
-* containers.cpp: Shows how to send and receive STL containers and how to use transactions.
-* serialization.cpp: Shows how to serialize types using Boost.Json.
-* resolve_with_sentinel.cpp: Shows how to resolve a master address using sentinels.
-* subscriber.cpp: Shows how to implement pubsub with reconnection re-subscription.
-* echo_server.cpp: A simple TCP echo server.
-* chat_room.cpp: A command line chat built on Redis pubsub.
-* low_level_sync.cpp: Sends a ping synchronously using the low-level API.
-* low_level_async.cpp: Sends a ping asynchronously using the low-level API.

-To avoid repetition code that is common to all examples has been grouped in common.hpp.
-The main function used in some async examples has been factored out in the main.cpp file.

 ## Echo server benchmark

 This document benchmarks the performance of TCP echo servers I